Turner Carroll Gallery History

 Michael E.S.
 Carroll

 A 1988 graduate of the history department at Duke University, Michael was, along with his wife Tonya, the co-founder of the Turner Carroll Gallery in 1991.
 He brings a historical perspective to curating Turner Carroll exhibitions.
-He studied the arts at Duke, in New York City, in Moscow and in St. Petersberg.
+Michael studied the arts at Duke, in New York City, in Moscow and in St. Petersberg.
 He was a two-term, past president of the Santa Fe Gallery Association, and was named one of the 40 most influential New Mexicans under 40 years of age.
-In addition, he has helped raise several hundred thousand dollars forarts education through the SFGA’s charity arm, Art Smart.
-He is a lecturer on topics like artist-gallery relations, and serves on several boards.
+In addition, he has helped raise several hundred thousand dollars for arts education through the SFGA’s charity arm, Art Smart.
+Michael is frequently asked to lecture on topics like artist-gallery relations, and he continues to serve on several arts boards.

 Tonya Turner Carroll

-A 1989 graduate of the Art History Department at Chapel Hill, Tonya was awarded the prestigious Morehead-Cain Scholarship for her studies in the history of art at UNC.
+A 1989 graduate of the Art History Department at the University of North Carolina, Chapel Hill, Tonya was awarded the prestigious Morehead-Cain Scholarship for her studies in the history of art at UNC.
 Along with her husband Michael, she was the co-founder of the Turner Carroll Gallery in 1991.
 Tonya previously worked at the Philadelphia Museum of Art, Israel Museum, and Sotheby’s London.
 She studied Italian art and language at Stanford’s Intercollegiate Center for Classical Studies in Rome.
-Turner Carroll received the Raoul Wallenberg Scholarship to study at Hebrew University in Jerusalem, where she focused her research on art for social change.
+Turner Carroll received the Raoul Wallenberg Scholarship to study at Hebrew University in Jerusalem, where she focused her research on art as propaganda, and art for social change.

 Turner Carroll and husband Michael Carroll wrote the definitive monograph on Traian Alexandru Filip, which won a small press book award upon publication.
 She has also authored several articles, blogs, and catalogue essays on contemporary art and artists.
 Turner Carroll has served on the boards of the Santa Fe Gallery Association, Friends of Contemporary Art for the New Mexico Museum of Art, and currently serves on the Governing Board of 516 Arts in Albuquerque.